dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

 We've personally explored this avenue in an article using [subword embedding for address parsing](https://arxiv.org/abs/2006.16152).

-That being said, our model still performed well on the Canadian dataset, and one can simply train simpler LSTM model using country data to obtain the best results possible with the simpler model as possible.
+That being said, our model still performed well on the Canadian dataset, and one can simply train simpler LSTM model using country data to obtain the best results possible with a model as simple as possible.